mtoernerh/FloodMapping/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The code is developed specifically for a flood warning project where reference data for machine learning and hydrological modelling purposes were required, and not initially intended for public usage.
-Thus, the code is not very plug-and-play and users will probably need to alter the code to their own specific needs.
-Working examples using sample data are presented, which showcases how the different functions are utilized.
+The code is developed specifically for a flood warning project where flood extent reference data for machine learning and hydrological modelling purposes were required, and not initially intended for public usage.
+Therefor, the code is not exactly plug-and-play and users will probably need to alter the code to their own specific needs.
+Jupyter notebook examples using sample data are available, which showcases how the different functions are utilized.
+There are in total three examples, where the first example (1) showcases segmentation of water and background using KMeans clustering, example (2) showcases the use of quadtree- and box decomposition for image tiling and region growing for segmentation and the last example (3) showcases a novel topographic correction approach where a digital elevation model is leveraged to better delineate water and background.

 _For more examples, please refer to the [Documentation](https://github.com/mtoernerh/FloodMapping/examples)_

 ### Data
+The following data is included for testing and running examples.
 * S1 SAR imagery (10 x 10 m)
 * Digital Elevation Model (10 x 10 m)
 * Ocean-land mask (10 x 10 m)